Congrats are in order, you’ve managed to divorce a narcissist (or maybe you were lucky enough not to marry them in the first place). Not an easy feat!

 While his tactics didn’t work on my son, they did on my daughter.
 A narcissist acts like a general – and every general needs loyal soldiers.
 When he’s angry with me, she must be too.
 When he calls for a cease-fire (usually because he wants something from me), only then can she be at ease.
 He reinforces that the divorce was all my fault time and time again – keeping me the enemy.

-Not only an I the enemy, everyone in my household is too: my husband, her half-brother, even our cat.
+Not only am I the enemy, everyone in my household is too: my husband, her half-brother, even our cat.

 She and I were very close, but the well has been poisoned by his malicious tactics, and now she barely acknowledges me.
 It eats away at me.
 My son, a seemingly older soul, is more resilient to his smack-talking.
 Some kids are.

 My son is more aware that his fathers’ actions are not okay.
 He’ll say things like, “Dad really didn’t have to scream at you about XYZ, he could have just asked nicely.”
 Out of the mouths of babes, I couldn’t have said it better myself.
-Whereas when my daughter witnesses his anger outburst towards me, she’ll respond with, “well you deserved that Mom.”
+Whereas when my daughter witnesses his angry outbursts towards me, she’ll respond with, “well, you deserved that Mom.”